Horse-Lips/Approximate_Graph_Compression/timelog.md

 ### 16/12/2021
 * *7.5 Hours* Minor tests, read paper on dijkstra minors a bit more, worked on dissertation: added to intro and subsections, added figures, completely rewrote section on gaussian elimination

+### 18/12/2021
+* * 5 Hours* Updated definitions section to be more general definitions of graph theory terms.
+Some changes to intro and section describing Gaussian elimination algorithm.
+Began writing description of REC algorithm.
+Searched for and read papers/chapters describing details of alias method sampling + edge contractions etc.